 Ljubljana, the country’s capital, rivals anything that the more well-known Vienna or Prague has to offer when it comes to beauty and culture, and is the perfect place to begin your Slovenian walking holiday.
 A popular route is a self-guided trail between Ljubljana and Trieste, finding accommodation at farmhouses along the way – so it’s great on a budget.
 This type of route is for the more adventurous walker, who’s not afraid to take matters into their own hands, although it’s undeniably a fantastic way of exploring the country.

 Ben Nevis, Scotland

 Climbing the highest peak in the British Isles may sound like an intimidating challenge, although in reality, it’s one that can be accomplished by walkers of all capabilities.
+In fact, you can climb the 3 peaks (highest in England, Scotland and Wales) in 24 hours – known as the 3 peaks challenge.
 What’s more, with a campsite at the base, it’s the perfect place for a hiking trip on a budget.